 Cartilage is connective tissue made up of proteins, calcium, sulfur, collagen and mucopolysaccharides like chondroitin sulfate.
 A shark's skeleton is made up almost entirely of cartilage and today, shark cartilage supplements are produced from cartilage found in the heads and fins of the shark.
 The active components of shark cartilage are proteoglycans and glycoproteins, giving it anti-inflammatory properties.

-Cartilage for Cancer
+Cartilage for Disease Prevention

 Since Prudden first reported his findings back in the 1950s, the buzz about cartilage has been its suggested ability to stop the growth of cancerous tumors.
 Those in favor of alternative cancer therapies report the shark cartilage slows or stops the growth of cancer by preventing the development of new blood vessels, cutting off the blood supply needed by the tumor to grow.
 The supplement has since gained a loyal following and many take it as a preventative measure against cancer.